mmb-irb/MDDB-workflow/docs/source/input.rst

 ``orientation``
 ~~~~~~~~~~~~~~~

-Set a specific starting orientation for the web client viewer
+Set a specific starting orientation for the web client viewer.
 Normally this is done once the simulation has been uploaded since there is no easy way to get the orientation before.